Capx-Fi/Capx-App-Protocol/contractDocumentation/CapxDailyQuest.md

 3. The function checks if the maximum participants limit has been reached.
 4. It ensures that the `_receiver` hasn't already claimed the reward for the given timestamp.
 5. The function checks if the quest has started and if it's still active.
-6. It verifies the integrity of the `_messageHash` using the provided details.
+6. **ECDSA Verification:** The function uses ECDSA to verify the integrity of the `_messageHash` using the provided `_signature`.
+This ensures that the claim was genuinely signed by the expected private key.
-7. The function ensures that the signer of the `_messageHash` is the authorized `claimSignerAddress` from the `capxQuestForger`.
+7. The function ensures that the signer of the `_messageHash` (verified using ECDSA) is the authorized `claimSignerAddress` from the `capxQuestForger`.
 8. After all checks pass, the `_receiver` is marked as having claimed the reward for the given timestamp.
 9. The participant count is incremented.
 10. The rewards are calculated and then transferred to the `_receiver`.